 After 6 years on Levaxin, I got another myksedema.
 I became so sick again, I could not remember friends names!
 It was embarrassing and painful.
 I was uber tired.
 I haven’t worked since this time.
 These periods of myxedema hurt us, we are not the same when we come out on the other side.
 Rolf was far ahead of his time.
 He gave me Liohtyronin.
 This was in 2006 or 7.
 I didn’t feel so good on it.
 I had a lot of heart palpitations, and felt nervous.
 Today I know more, it could have been low iron or cortisol which caused these issues.
 Rolf felt a little at a loss, so he referred me to an endo clinik, the National Center .
 I got Ingrid Norheim, a nice, competent endo.
 She has been a friend to us thyroid patients in Norway for many years.
 She tried to optimize my levels, but I don’t think it worked so well.
 It was from her I heard for the first time about the importance of Anti-tpo.
 I had quite high levels, around 2000, don’t remember the range.
 She said, you also become tired from the high antibodies.

 Here in Denmark, I see people with Anti-tpo of 20 000, even 30 000.
 They are being told by the doctors, it doesn’t matter, there is nothing one can do about that.
-Their thyroid must be eaten up at no time.
 Anti-tpo is only measured in order to diagnose.
 In Norway, Anti-tpo is followed throughout.
 There was little focus on antibodies at that time, I at least didn’t know much about it.
 Norheim gave me one bad advice though, one that many doctors give their Hashimotos patients.
 Avoid Iodine.
 Don’t take multivitamins with iodine.
 This is a misconception doctors have had ever since the Wolff and Chaikoff study of 1948.
 This study has a lot to answer for, as it has led to iodine fobia.
 It was poorly conducted, and iodine was given to mice in large doses without at the same time monitoring their selenium levels.
 This iodine fobia has had large consequences for our health, and even more so for us with thyroid issues.
 You can read more about Iodine here, link to the Iodine Protocol.
 I listened to her unfortunately, and kept away from iodine for years.

 Then I read about something called Armour.
 Organic thyroid meds.
 I had read about it on my psychology studies, that that was what they used before synthetic T4 meds came along.
 The fantastic T4 medicine, ha ha.
 I wanted to try that.
 This was in 2007.
 And the Divine was with me, as always.
 The next time I had an appointment on the endo clinic, I didn’t get Norheim.
 I don’t think I would have gotten it from her.
 I got a young doctor, I think it must have been Sara Hammerstad.
 A young woman who since has gone on to become one of the progressive endos in Norway, as well as researcher.
 Anyway, I said I would like to try that Armour, as I was lactose intolerant, haha.
 There was a new lactose free Levaxin now, wouldn’t I rather try that?
 No, I wanted the Armour.
 All right, we can try that.
 Hurrah!
 Tralalalala!
 Once in a while, one is allowed to be a little lucky.
 I have been on NDT since then.